dirkwhoffmann/DeepDrill/docs/Tutorials/Colors.md

 ![DeepDrill Cover Image](images/spider-vulcano.png "Recolored Cover Image")

 As you have seen above, the color palette is specified in the form of an image file.
-The vertical resolution of the image file does not matter, as the palette is created only from the first horizontal line of the image.
-All other lines are ignored.
-The horizontal resolution of the image is not limited either.
-However, wider images result in smoother color transitions.
+For simplicity, there are no restrictions on the format of the image.
+DeepDrill composes the color palette from the pixels of the first horizontal line.
+The horizontal resolution of the palette does not affect the overall appearance of the image.
+However, wider images will result in slightly smoother color transitions.

 ## Predefined palettes

-DeepDrill comes with the following set of predefined color palettes:
+DeepDrill offers the following predefined color palettes:

 *default*
 ![Default palette](images/default.png "Default palette")